 Step Four: Log in

 Right after you fill in your Employee ID and password, log in and get full access to the database.
 Feel free to use the “forgot password” option if you cannot log in with the credentials you got from your supervisor.
 Failure to log in will mean one of two things: you are not eligible or not living in the United States.
-Only residences of the United States have free access to the database.
+Only residents of the United States have free access to the database.
 You must check your eligibility before you attempt to access the portal if you want to avoid possible legal action.

 What is Liteblue PostalEase?